Supply chain service levels

 The only real downside of fill rate is that it requires much more work mathematically than cycle service level.

-A major pitfall arises if target fill rates are used in applications that require cycle service levels.
+A major pitfall arises if you use target fill rates in applications that require cycle service levels.
 The fill rate will almost always be higher than the cycle service level and sometimes substantially higher.

 Avoiding confusion